cloudevents/spec/use-cases.md

 ### Event Data Evolution

-Most platforms and services version their event data differently, if at all.
-This creates an inconsistent experience for handling event data as it evolves.
+Most platforms and services version the data model of their events differently (if they do this at all).
+This creates an inconsistent experience for publishing and consuming the data model of events as those data models evolve.

 CloudEvents can offer a common way to version and evolve event data.
+This will help event publishers safely version their data models based on best practices, and this help event consumers safely work with event data as it evolves.

 ### Normalizing Webhooks